ZebMcKayhan/WireguardManager/README.md

 ```sh
 E:Option ==> peer wg11 rule add vpn 10.50.1.2/32 comment ServerClientToWg11
 ```
-But a snag is that the server ips are not included in wg11 MASQUARADE rule (the firewall rule that translates the source addresses to match outgoing interface) and this is needed for the vpn supplier only accepts this source address otherwise the packages will be dropped.
+But a snag is that the server ips are not included in wg11 MASQUARADE rule (the firewall rule that translates the source addresses to match outgoing interface) and this is needed for the vpn supplier only accepts this source address otherwise the packets will be dropped.
 The passthru feature automatically adds added wg21 clients to the MASQUARADE rule but if you for example use the rules for DESTINATION routing (like you wish to only connect TO certains web addresses through VPN) you might find that your server clients have broken connection to these pages.
 This is because the DESTINATION rule is typically set src=Any, which also includes the WG server clients.
 So the choices are either remake the rule to only be used on your lan, so set src=192.168.1.1/24, but this will make your server client access these addresses via WAN.
 If you want your server clients to also access these pages via VPN, the server needs to be included in the MASQUARADE rule:

 To include your WG server clients in WG11 MASQUARADE rule:
 ```sh